 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Non-nucleoside DNA methyltransferase inhibitor that blocks the enzyme active site.
+RG 108 is a non-nucleoside DNA methyltransferase inhibitor that blocks the enzyme active site.
 Inhibits DNA methylation in human cancer cell lines in vitro without detectable toxicity.
 Demethylates and reactivates epigenetically silenced tumor suppressor genes.
 Enhances the efficiency of induced pluripotent stem cell (iPS) generation.

 |Storage||Store at RT|